abinit/abinit/doc/tutorial/eph4zpr.md

     In the last part of the tutorial, we explain how to specify a particular MPI distribution scheme with [[eph_np_pqbks]].

-Let's now discuss the meaning of the different variables in more details.
+Let's now discuss the meaning of the different variables in more detail.
 We use [[optdriver]] 7 to enter the EPH code while [[eph_task]] 4 activates the computation of the full self-energy (real + imaginary part).
 The paths to the external files (DDB, WFK, DVDB) are specified